 While the initial vaccine targeted by Dr. Wakefield was MMR, the target has shifted over time, especially as epidemiological evidence accumulated that the MMR vaccine was not associated with autism spectrum disorder (ASD).
 Other targets have included the preservative thimerosal as well as simultaneous vaccination with multiple vaccines.
-See the Can Vaccine Ingredients Cause Adverse Events? and the Can Simultaneous Vaccination Cause Adverse Events? summaries for more details.
+See the Do Vaccine Ingredients Cause Adverse Events? and the Do Combination Vaccines or Simultaneous Vaccination Increase the Risk of Adverse Events? summaries for more details.

-One recent study suggested a possible increased risk of ASD among children whose mothers received an influenza vaccination during their first trimester of pregnancy, although this association was not statistically significant after a post hoc analysis adjusting for multiple comparisons, and there was no association between ASD and influenza vaccination received during any trimester .
-Another recent study showed that receiving Tdap vaccine during pregnancy is not associated with increased risk of ASD in the child .
+A US cohort study suggested a possible increased risk of ASD among children whose mothers received an influenza vaccination during their first trimester of pregnancy, although this association was not statistically significant after a post hoc analysis adjusting for multiple comparisons, and there was no association between ASD and influenza vaccination received during any trimester 46.
+A Swedish cohort study found no association between pandemic H1N1 influenza vaccination during pregnancy and ASD among children, even when restricting to vaccination in the first trimester 47.
+Another US cohort study showed that receiving Tdap vaccine during pregnancy is not associated with increased risk of ASD in the child 48.

 1. Institute of Medicine.
 In: Stratton K, Ford A, Rusch E, Clayton EW, eds.
 Adverse Effects of Vaccines: Evidence and Causality.
 Washington (DC): National Academies Press (US); 2012.